-Duan \etal \cite{6682715} propose a Random Route Mutation technique that enables changing randomly the route of the multiple flows in a network simultaneously to defend against reconnaissance, eavesdrop, and DoS attacks while preserves end-to-end QoS properties.
+Duan \etal \cite{6682715} propose a Random Route Mutation technique that enables changing randomly the route of the multiple flows in a network simultaneously to defend against reconnaissance, eavesdropping, and DoS attacks while preserving end-to-end QoS properties.
 Ma \etal \cite{978-3-319-50011} propose an approach for self-adaptive end-point hopping, which is based on adversary strategy awareness and implemented using SDN.
-This method periodically changes the network configuration in use by communicating endpoints. \CH{Potteiger \etal \cite{Bradley_Potteiger_2022} propose to implement MTD techniques such as address space randomization (ASR), and data space randomization (DSR) in a mixed time and event-triggered architecture in order to maintain the safety and the availability during the attack.
-Mixing both architecture allows the system support predictable operation during normal circumstances while maintaining rapid detection and reconfiguration during an attack.
-Xu \etal \cite{Xiaoyu_moving_2022} propose a MTD technique with a routing randomization method based on deep reinforcement learning.
+This method periodically changes the network configuration in use by communicating endpoints. \CH{Potteiger \etal \cite{Bradley_Potteiger_2022} propose to implement MTD techniques such as Address Space Randomization (ASR), and Data Space Randomization (DSR) in a mixed time and event-triggered architecture to maintain the safety and availability during the attack.
+Mixing both architectures allows the system to support predictable operation during normal circumstances while maintaining rapid detection and reconfiguration during an attack.
+Xu \etal \cite{Xiaoyu_moving_2022} propose an MTD technique with a routing randomization method based on deep reinforcement learning.
 This proposal improves the security against eavesdropping attacks, improving the random routing granularity, real-time and accurate network state awareness, and powerful decision-making.
 Azab \etal \cite{Azab_moving_2022} propose a novel MTD approach using multi-controller management of SDN.
-The objective of this multi-controller approach is to detour the runtime workload among multiples controllers and control misbehavior detection without impact on \gls*{cps} performance.}
+The objective of this multi-controller approach is to detour the runtime workload among multiple controllers and control misbehavior detection without impact on \gls*{cps} performance.}